-Solo founders in 2026 rarely ask whether to use AI — they ask which tools actually scale a one-person business without turning into a second full-time job managing integrations.
-The right stack depends on your stage: ideation, first revenue, or production workflows wired to CRM and customer data.
+Solo founders in 2026 rarely ask whether to use AI.
+They ask which tools actually scale a one-person business without turning into a second full-time job managing integrations.
+That question matters because the right answer changes depending on your stage.
+A tool that feels essential during ideation can become dead weight once you're wiring production workflows to a CRM and live customer data.

 This guide compares the tools solo founders reach for most often, when each earns its place, and when you need a fractional CTO and production agents instead of another SaaS subscription.
 For the broader model, see our pillar guide: The Rise of the One Person Business.